 «In a Matrix of Surrounding Space» (2015) was written for and premiered by the Norwegian percussion ensemble SISU.
-The piece was written as a part of a project with SISU and nyMusikk komponistgruppe (a group for young composers) that I was lucky to be involved in.
+The piece was created through a project with SISU and nyMusikk komponistgruppe (a group organizing projects for young composers) that I was lucky to be involved in.

 Using only non-pitched percussion instruments, grouped according to their materials of wood, skin/hide and metal, and making the players switch between the different groups several times during the piece, I was hoping to create and interesting effect that would contribute to general shape and movement of the music in itself.
 Also, I have always felt that music for percussion has a more ritualistic element than other types of chamber music and I wanted to embrace this and make it a important part of the piece.